nhsx/digital-health-insights/index.md

 The rise of remote appointments is perhaps the most striking change to GP practice since the pandemic.

 For decades, face-to-face appointments dominated, making up 90% of appointment types.
-However, for the first time in history, more remote appointments took place in April 2020 than face-to-face appointments.
+However, for the first time in history, more remote appointments took place in April 2020 than face-to-face appointments in 2021.

 Appointment types have balanced out since the first national lockdown, with the share of remote appointments increasing to almost 50% of appointment types.

+<p><strong>Figure 1.</strong> Proportion of appointment types betweeen survey respondents, where 'Remote' includes both Telephone and Online appointments.
+Source: GP Patient Survey 2021.</p>

 {% include remote_appts.html %}